The Norwalk Art Festival -- June 24 & 25, 2017

 The Lockwood Mathews Mansion Museum will give mini-tours for a reduced rate of $5, this will be through-out the weekend.

-The Center for Contemporary Printmaking will be open for their annual Foot Print show and sale.
+The Center for Contemporary Printmaking will be open for their annual Mini Print show and sale.
 Saturday 10 - 5 and Sunday hours 12 - 5.
-Stop in and see artists with works in progress and enjoy a beautiful show as well.
+Stop in and see artists with works in progress and enjoy a beautiful show of mIniature prints as well.

 The Norwalk Art Festival features the works of 125 juried artists from local to national talent.
 They will exhibit a wide variety of media including, photography, drawing, ceramics, jewelry, painting, mixed media, printmaking, fiber, metal sculpture and glass.